-• Once children are on normal table foods, their stool pattern is like adults.
-The normal range is 3 stools per day to 1 every 2 days.

-- Kids who go every 4 or 5 days almost always have pain with passage. - Kids who go every 3 days often drift into longer times.
-Then, they also develop symptoms. - Any child with pain during stool passage or infrequent stools needs treatment.
+- The normal range is 3 stools per day to 1 every 2 days. - Kids who go every 4 or 5 days almost always have pain with passage. - Kids who go every 3 days often drift into longer times.
+Then, they also develop symptoms. - Any child with pain during stool passage or lots of straining needs treatment.
 At the very least, the child should be treated with changes in diet.